 Inside I also learnt about permaculture, horticulture, environmental science and more.
 It connected the dots for me between the factory farms, worker exploitation, ecological devastation and health inequalities created by our agro-industrial food system.

 I am also a passionate DIY herbalist & was involved in organising the first Radical Herbalism Gathering.
 I grow a huge variety of medicinal plants, make messy medicines in my kitchen & try to share with others what I have learnt so far.

-I don’t just work on lifestyle changes however, I organise.
 My whole life is constant learning in radical community organising as I try to work on different strategic levels with different groups of people to meet their food, shelter, energy and social needs in ecological and socially just ways, as well as resist the relentless violence of industrial civilisation & capitalism.

 I helped start & work with a workers cooperative called Feed Avalon, which works towards local food resilience of Glastonbury, Street & surrounding areas.
 We run grassroots projects, organise courses and events, and do a ton of local community organising.
 I now offer the majoriy of my design services through Feed Avalon.

 I strategically focus on building agroecology and food autonomy, and resisting prisons and repression.
 I think until struggles can become more resilient to repression, they will always be squashed by the state.

 Solidarity is what propels me & I’m interested in how this manifests beyond the internet and corporate social media.
 I centre my organising around supporting those experiencing repression, because I don’t feel people should ever have to face it alone.